You must be 18 years old to test in Rhode Island.

 In Rhode Island, there is no waiting period for your first two retakes.
 After taking a test subject 3 times, you'll have to wait 60 days before retesting.
 There's no limit to how many times you can test in a year.

-Rhode Island charges a $10 fee for test retakes.
+In Rhode Island, there is a $10 test center fee for test retakes.

 Transcripts & Diploma